Deliciously Savory Sautéed Onion, Beef, Garlic, and Crème Fraîche Hamburger Recipe

 I don't like normal hamburgers that much, as I find them rather boring.
 Recently, while in Bosnia, I was highly impressed by the Bosnian national dish, cevapi, a type of sausage of an incredibly savory and delicious flavor, simple but addictive, especially with bread and onions.
 Back home, I lacked the ingredients to make this cevapi, yet I hit upon the idea of creating a dish that would be similar but would also borrow elements from a recipe I have for Russian hamburgers.

-Thus was born this recipe, which if unfortunately without any pretensions to national patrimony as claimed by the Russian kotleti or the Bosnian cevapi, is still wonderfully delicious.
-The beef is enriched and made milder with crème fraîche, garlic provides its savory tang, a bit of spice appears from cayenne and paprika adds its distinctive flavor, onions meld in a sharpness, cheese a bit of decadent richness in its splotches throughout, mushrooms their good, hearty flesh, salt and pepper complete it like an artist's portrait... and then the entire thing is breaded with flour and fried in butter.
+Thus was born this recipe, which if without any pretensions to national patrimony as claimed by the Russian kotleti or the Bosnian cevapi, is still wonderfully delicious.
+The beef is enriched and made milder with crème fraîche, garlic provides its savory tang, a bit of spice appears from cayenne, and paprika adds its distinctive flavor.
+The onions meld in a sharpness, the cheese is a bit of decadent richness in its splotches throughout, the mushrooms are good with their hearty flesh, and the salt and pepper complete it like an artist's portrait.
+Finally, the entire thing is breaded with flour and fried in butter.
 The result, I am sure, is certain to be something absolutely atrocious for the arteries, but at the same time a godsend and a wonder for the soul and the taste buds!

 This recipe is entirely my own.

 - 3/4 cup crème fraîche

 - 1 onion

 - 1 white mushroom

 - 1/2 teaspoon cayenne red pepper

 - 6 tablespoons butter